RafalKucharskiPK/PhD-seminar/method.md

 # 11. Robustness and stress tests

-Top ML papers increasingly test not only average-case performance but also failure modes.
+Top papers increasingly test not only average-case performance but also failure modes.

 ## Useful robustness checks
 - different seeds,